dwisiswant0/ngocok/README.md

 * **ngrok authtoken**: Authentication token from your ngrok account is required to establish a ngrok tunnel.
 See [Your Authtoken](https://dashboard.ngrok.com/get-started/your-authtoken).

+> [!IMPORTANT]
+> If `ngrok` is already configured on your machine with `ngrok config add-authtoken`, you can go ahead to the [installation](#installation) section.

 > [!TIP]
-> If `ngrok` is already configured on your machine with `ngrok config add-authtoken`, you can [install](#installation) and run it directly.
->
-> To find the location of the configuration file, consult the [ngrok Agent Configuration File](https://ngrok.com/docs/agent/config/) documentation page.
+> To find the location of the configuration file, execute `ngrok config check` or consult the [ngrok Agent Configuration File](https://ngrok.com/docs/agent/config/) documentation page.

 That's it!